ucsdcses/tridev/index.md

 the calendar below.
 Each entry has a link to a Zoom meeting that you can join at the specified time.

+**Problem solving sessions will be recorded** with recordings posted within Canvas.

 <iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_3b4t8da4r9au5k1r17tr1catuk%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 <a id="b:disc"></a>